 Kylie resides in Bradford, PA with her son.

-Lindsey began working at CARE in January 2017 and provides speech and language therapy for the Early Intervention program and students receiving school-based services.
+Janel began working at CARE in July 2021 and provides speech and language therapy for the Early Intervention program and students receiving school-based services.

-She resides in Wilcox with her husband and daughter.
+Joy resides is Bradford with her husband Josh and two children.